alwinb/spec-url/README.md

 * **scheme**, **user**, **pass**, **host**, **port**, **drive**, **root**, **dirs**, **file**, **query**, **hash**

-If present, **dirs** is an non-empty array of strings; all other attributes are strings.
+If present, **dirs** is an non-empty array of strings; **host** is a _host_ (see below) and all other attributes are strings.
 The string valued attributes are subject to the constraints as described in my [URL Specification].

+A Host is either an ipv4 address, an ipv6 address, a domain, or an opaque host.
+In spec-url these are modeled as a number, an array of numbers, an array of domain-label strings, or a plain string, respectively.

 ### Validation